-The topography within 2 miles of Watertown contains only modest variations in elevation, with a maximum elevation change of 135 feet, and an average elevation above sea level of 837 feet.
+The topography within 2 miles of Watertown contains only modest variations in elevation, with a maximum elevation change of 135 feet and an average elevation above sea level of 837 feet.
 Within 10 miles also contains only modest variations in elevation (272 feet).
-Within 50 miles contains very significant variations in elevation (1,004 feet).
+Within 50 miles contains only modest variations in elevation (1,004 feet).

 The area within 2 miles of Watertown is covered by artificial surfaces (55%) and cropland (43%), within 10 miles by cropland (90%), and within 50 miles by cropland (73%) and trees (11%).

 This report illustrates the typical weather in Watertown, based on a statistical analysis of historical hourly weather reports and model reconstructions from January 1, 1980 to December 31, 2016.

 There are 3 weather stations near enough to contribute to our estimation of the temperature and dew point in Watertown.